- The new OS from Microsoft is here, and many are wondering what are the differences between Windows 11 and Windows 10.

-With this feature, you should be able to make older games more vibrant than before but to do so, you need to turn on Auto HDR on Windows 11 and have compatible hardware.
+With this feature, you should be able to make older games more vibrant than before but to do so, you need to turn on Auto HDR in Windows 11 and have compatible hardware.

-Probably the biggest change in terms of gaming is the introduction of the Xbox Game Pass on Windows 11, so you’ll get to play new titles from Xbox Game Studios and Bethesda, and gain access to more than 100 different games.
+Probably the biggest change in terms of gaming is the introduction of the Xbox Game Pass, so you’ll get to play new titles from Xbox Game Studios and Bethesda, and gain access to more than 100 different games.